-The District's net position was approximately \$4.6 million for the fiscal year ended June 30, 2016 and approximately \$3.6 million for the fiscal year ended June 30, 2015.
-This represents an approximate increase of \$1 million in net position over the prior fiscal period.
-This increase in net position is a result of moderately increased revenues combined with a slight decrease in liabilities tied to employee pension expense.
+The District's net position was approximately \$5.1 million for the fiscal year ended June 30, 2017 and approximately \$4.6 million for the fiscal year ended June 30, 2016.
+This represents an approximate increase of \$500 thousand in net position over the prior fiscal period.
+This increase in net position is largely a result of changes in liabilities tied to employee pension expense.